intel/scikit-learn-intelex/README.md

 import daal4py as d4p
 d4p.kmeans_init(data, 10, t_method="plusPlusDense", distributed=True)
 ```
-# Getting Started
-daal4py is easily built from sources with the majority of the necessary prerequisites available on conda.
-The instructions below detail how to gather the prerequisites, set your build environment, and finally build and install the completed package. daal4py can be built for all three major platforms (Windows, Linux, macOS).
-Multi-node (distributed) and streaming support can be disabled if needed.
-There is Intel GPU support available as well.

 # Installation
 daal4py can be installed from conda:
 ```bash
 conda install daal4py -c intel
 ```

+# Building from sources
+daal4py is easily built from sources with the majority of the necessary prerequisites available on conda.
+The instructions below detail how to gather the prerequisites, set your build environment, and finally build and install the completed package. daal4py can be built for all three major platforms (Windows, Linux, macOS).
+Multi-node (distributed) and streaming support can be disabled if needed.

 The build-process (using setup.py) happens in 3 stages:
 1. Creating C++ and cython sources from oneDAL C++ headers